18616174857/YRobot/README.md

             [Mock BLE Communication <-> Android App]
 ```

-### Mock BLE Communication Module
+### Mock Hardware Module

-This will function as a simulated back-end to temporarily replace communication with our device to avoid relying on bluetooth or hardware dependencies.
+This will function as a simulated back-end to temporarily replace bluetooth communication with our device to avoid relying on any hardware dependencies.

-This module doesn't exist yet, but will be created and pushed to the repository by Friday 12/20/19.
+This module doesn't exist yet, but will be created and pushed to the repository.

 The interface to your code will be something like: